torresa/Forget-Your-Resume/README.md

  - Upload a profile image

 #How to Install
-This version uses the Codeigniter Mysql driver, hence you will have to change the database files and include your credentials.
+This version uses the Codeigniter Mysql driver, hence you will have to change the database file (/application/config/database.php)  and include your credentials.
 <!-- Forget the Resume was built for ease of use.
 Since it is built using SQLite as a database and the base url is set dynamically, all you have to do is *upload the directory* to your server. -->

 <!-- I have created a small video series on Youtube to help you get up and running quickly with Forget the Resume.